niveditapalanisamy/Wine-Predictor/README.md

   * sulphates
   * alcohol

-By taking these paremeters as input the quality of th wine is predicted as 0 or 1 If its 1 when quality score  is higher than 7 else 0 when the quality score is lesser than 7
+By taking these paremeters as input the quality of th wine is predicted as 0 its bad quality or 1 good quality.
+If its 1 when quality score  is higher than 7 else 0 when the quality score is lesser than 7

 ## Libraries used
   * numpy